Dance Dance Revolution Extreme: Sequel

 Dance Dance Revolution Extreme 2 is the tenth home version of Dance Dance Revolution to be released in North America.
 It was released by Konami on September 27, 2005, for the PlayStation 2 video game console.
 It was announced in a press release by Konami on May 17, 2005, and unveiled at the E3 expo in Los Angeles that same day.

 The game includes 74 songs, 50 of which are unlocked through normal play or through points earned in Dance Master Mode.
 The majority of the songs are Konami originals composed by Naoki Maeda.
 Extreme 2 is the first PlayStation DDR game to include online multiplayer.

 Dance Dance Revolution Extreme 2 features a total of 74 songs.
 All songs feature unique videos designed for this game, except for "Get Busy" by Sean Paul, which features a shorter version of its official music video.
 Many songs from Extreme 2 appear in subsequent Dance Dance Revolution releases, and their Extreme 2 videos are preserved in these releases.
 The song "Insertion (Machine Gun Kelly Mix)" is unrelated to the mainstream rapper Machine Gun Kelly.
 The official music video for Block Rockin' Beats appears in Dancing Stage Unleashed 3.

 Reception

-It received a runner-up position in GameSpot's 2004 "Best Puzzle/Rhythm Game" award category across all platforms, losing to Katamari Damacy.
+It received a runner-up position in GameSpots 2004 "Best Puzzle/Rhythm Game" award category across all platforms, losing to Katamari Damacy.